Semi-classical propagation of singularity for Stokes system: Near

 where in local coordinates,

 Therefore,

-\end{proof} Now we recall a semi-classical hyperbolic estimate. \begin{lemma} Suppose $A_{h}=\mathrm{Op}_{h}(a)$ is ellptic (with real-valued symbol $a$ smoothly depending on $t$) of order $0$ on a compact manifold $M$ and $w$ are solutions to the $h-$dependence equations
+\end{proof} Now we recall the following hyperbolic energy estimate. \begin{lemma} Suppose $A_{h}=\mathrm{Op}_{h}(a)$ is ellptic (with real-valued symbol $a$ smoothly depending on $t$) of order $0$ on a compact manifold $M$ and $w$ are solutions of the $h$-dependent equations